gnosischain/tokenbridge-contracts/USDSMigration.md

 > > After the migration, xDAI Foreign Bridge take USDS as collateral instead of DAI.
 > > Background: https://forum.gnosis.io/t/gip-118-should-sdai-be-replaced-by-susds-in-the-bridge/9354

+> To address a potential front-running issue\* from the previous design, a new implementation has been introduced.
+The key changes includes:

+1. New USDS deposit contract on Gnosis Chain
+2. `token` parameter is introduced in the `UserRequestForSignatures` event.
+3. The `executeSignaturesUSDS` function is removed from the BridgeRouter and XdaiForeignBridge contract.

+Target audiences:

+1. 3rd party applications: please refer to [Call To Action](#call-to-action-update-your-code).
+2. User: No action required.
+3. Bridge validator: update the validator image to latest version(WIP).

+\*refer to Omega audit XDFB1.

 ## Table of Contents

 - [General Overview](#general-overview)